tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 * Use the [Queries API or SDK]({{< ref "Queries.md" >}}).
 {{% /alert %}}

-## Submit transaction with credit or debit cards
+## Submit transaction with credit, debit or prepaid cards {#submit-transaction-with-credit-or-debit-cards}
-This method lets you process the payments performed by your customers using credit or debit cards.
+This method lets you process the payments performed by your customers using credit, debit or prepaid cards.
 For Chile, you can perform the two-step flows (**Authorization**, **Capture**), and one-step flows (**Charge**).
 For more information, refer to [Payment flows]({{< ref "payments.md#payment-flows" >}}).

 {{% alert title="Note" color="info"%}}
-Transactions with credit card using two-step flows are available under demand.
+Transactions using two-step flows are available under demand.
 Contact your Sales representative for more information.
 {{% /alert %}}

 ### Variables for request and response